What Is a Toner?

 How To Use Face Toner?

 The time and frequency you use a toner really depend on your skin type, skin concerns, and ingredients in the toner."
 Take it slow with harsher toners before you "build-up to daily or twice daily use."
-On the other hand, "hydrating, calming, replenishing and soothing toners like Neutriherbs Vitamin c Toner can generally be used twice a day."
+On the other hand, "hydrating, calming, replenishing and soothing toners like Neutriherbs Vitamin c Toner can generally be used daily.
+However Pro Retinol toner could be used only at night and 2-3 times a week together with products compatible with retinol

 Using a toner Is not just a way to remove every trace of dirt, oil and soap residue, nor is it just a super pH balancer and pore refiner.
 It’s the ultimate optimizer.